velvia/filo/README.md

 # filo
 ![filo](Filo.jpg)

-A thin layer of dough for baking fast, memory-efficient, minimal-deserialization, binary data vectors into your app.
+A thin layer of dough for baking ultra high performance, memory-efficient, minimal-deserialization, binary data vectors into your app.

 Think of it as the good parts of Parquet without the HDFS and file format cruft -- just the serdes and fast columnar storage.

 For Scala, you get `Seq[A]` or `Traversable[A]` APIs directly on top of binary vectors, with minimal/lazy deserialization.

 The Scala implementation IntColumns have been clocked at 2 billion integer reads per second per thread using JMH on my laptop.

+## What it is Not

+Filo is not a generic FlatBuffers wrapper for Scala.

 ## Properties